katjagrace/katjagrace.github.io/_posts/2026-04-27-san-francisco-self-driving.md

 summary:
 ---

 I'm on a plane heading back to San Francisco.
 I’ve lived in the Bay Area for most of the years since 2009, and a large fraction of that time the place has felt near the brink of self-driving cars.
 (Well, everywhere has, but San Francisco feels like the first testing ground for the most interesting experiments in technology.)
 And that has felt like a big deal.
-So I kind of expected them to arrive with a good amount of ceremony.
+So I kind of expected them to arrive with a good amount of ceremony.<!--ex-->

 In my own life at least, their actual arrival has been gradual and underwhelming.
 At some point I learned that you could call Waymos to drive you around a subset of the city of San Francisco.
 This was wild and exciting, but not actually very useful, since getting anywhere in San Francisco seemed to require traversing a greater subset of it than that, plus I nearly always want to also drive to or from Berkeley.
 I took Waymos a couple of times, and one of them might have even had transport value.